deepkit/deepkit-website2/src/pages/documentation/runtime-types/validation.md

 # Validation

-Validation is the process of checking data for correctness.
-Correctness is given if the type is the correct one and additional defined constraints are fulfilled.
-Deepkit generally distinguishes between type validation and the validation of additional constraints.
+Validation is the systematic process of verifying data for accuracy and integrity.
+This not only involves checking if the data type aligns with the expected type, but also whether any additional predefined constraints are satisfied.

-Validation is used whenever data comes from a source that is considered uncertain.
-Uncertain means that no guaranteed assumptions can be made about the types or contents of the data, and thus the data could have literally any value at runtime.
+Validation becomes paramount when dealing with data from uncertain or untrusted sources.
+An "uncertain" source is one where the types or contents of the data are unpredictable, potentially taking any value during runtime.
+Typical examples include user inputs, data from HTTP requests (like query parameters or the body), CLI arguments, or files that are read into a program.
+Such data is inherently risky as incorrect types or values can cause program failures, or even introduce security vulnerabilities.

-For example, data from user input is generally not considered secure.
-Data from an HTTP request (query parameter, body), CLI arguments, or a read-in file must be validated.
-If a variable is declared as a number, there must also be a number in it, otherwise the program may crash or a security hole may occur.
+For instance, if a variable is expected to store a number, validating to ensure that it actually contains a numeric value is crucial.
+A mismatch could lead to unexpected crashes or security breaches.

-In a controller of an HTTP route, for example, the top priority is to check every user input (query parameter, body).
-Especially in the TypeScript environment, it is important not to use type casts, as they are fundamentally insecure.
+When designing an HTTP route controller for example, one must prioritize the validation of all user inputs, be it through query parameters, the request body, or other means.
+Particularly in environments utilizing TypeScript, it's vital to steer clear of type casts.
+These casts can be misleading and introduce fundamental security risks.

 ```typescript
 app.post('/user', function(request) {